 The Mirage comes with a generous 10-year/100,000-mile powertrain warranty and a 5-year/60,000-mile vehicle warranty with 24-hour roadside assistance.

-An optional continuously variable transmission includes a hill-start assist system.
-The Mirage is expected to achieve its maximum fuel-economy ratings with the CVT transmission.
+An optional continuously variable transmission includes a system with hill-start assist.
+The Mirage is expected to achieve its best fuel-efficiency ratings with the CVT transmission.